linkml/schema-automator/README.md

 pip install -r requirements.txt
 ```

-To install LINKML_MODEL_INFERENCE you can do one of the following,
+To install LINKML_MODEL_ENRICHMENT you can do one of the following,

 ```bash
 pip install .